How to Recover Deleted Tesla Dashcam Footage Using a Mac

 Is your Tesla dashcam USB or memory card corrupted?

 If you find that your dashcam footage is corrupted, there was likely a disruption while your Tesla’s dashcam was writing data to the storage device.
 Not only is your storage device now unusable for capturing footage, but it’s also likely that all of its existing footage isn’t playable.
+Don’t lose hope!
+Check out the data recovery section of our guide on how to fix and recover a corrupted USB drive.
+Once you’ve secured your data, you can proceed with the repair section.

 Alejandro Santos